tsackton/taelgar/Campaigns/Dunmari Frontier/Treasure/Ra'ghemdros' Hoard.md

 2. **Sapphire and Diamond Necklace**: A stunning necklace featuring a cascade of sapphires surrounded by diamonds. %%SECRET[2]%%

-3. **Intricately Carved Marble Statuette**: A small, exquisite marble statue of a dragonet, displaying incredible detail and craftsmanship, inlaid with silver and gemstone eyes.  %%SECRET[1]%%
+3. **Intricately Carved Marble Statuette**: A small, exquisite marble statue of a dragonet, displaying incredible detail and craftsmanship, inlaid with silver and emerald eyes.  %%SECRET[1]%%

 4. **Gemstone-Set Dagger**: An elegantly designed dagger with a hilt encrusted with rubies and a finely etched blade.  %%SECRET[4]%%